-This easy, soft, homemade, moist vanilla tray bake or vanilla sheet cake comes together with a few pantry ingredients.
-This is my ultimate classic from-scratch vanilla cake recipe that not only works great as a sheet cake or traybake but makes delicious cupcakes and a superb two-layer cake.
+This easy, soft, moist vanilla tray bake or vanilla sheet cake comes together quickly with a few pantry ingredients.

-This vanilla tray bake is topped with vanilla buttercream and sprinkles to give that old-school sprinkle cake feel.
+This delicious from-scratch homemade tray bake is topped with a simple vanilla buttercream that can be decorated with sprinkles for that old school sprinkle cake feel.

 Jump to: